silencesys/lindat-tei/src/guidelines/tei-header.md

 ```

 ## Publication statement
-The publicationStmt element is the thirdth component of the fileDesc element and is mandatory.
+The publicationStmt element is the third component of the fileDesc element and is mandatory.
 Its function is to name the agency by which a resource is made available (for example, a publisher or distributor) and to supply any additional information about the way in which it is made available such as licensing conditions, identifying numbers, etc.

 #### Published
 ```xml